 So the first reason Stoptober is a terrible idea is that it’s patronising.

 Objection #2 – It’s the right action for the wrong reasons

 My next objection is that stopping for any reason other than your own creates the feeling of deprivation, which leads to the illusion of value.

-For 31 days the smoker is going to feel deprived of their dear little friend, and by the end of the month they are going to perceive so much value in it, that the chances of abstaining from that precious treat they have been craving for a whole month, is about the same chance of getting Jeremy Clarkson to do Vegetarian Fridays.
+For 31 days the smoker is going to feel deprived of their dear little friend, and by the end of the month they are going to perceive so much value in it, that the chances of abstaining from that precious treat they have been craving for a whole month, is about the same chance of getting Jeremy Clarkson to do Vegetarian Fridays in an electric car.

 Increasing the perceived value of a drug is clearly the worst thing you can do for someone who already feels hopelessly addicted, but this is exactly what Stoptober does.

-Objection #3 – Stopping for a specific period is setting the date for relapse
+Objection #3 – Stop smoking for 31 days? set the date for relapse!

 With this rationale, the smoker will see October 31 as the finish line.
 If they can only make it to that date then they can continue to smoke after this point guilt free.
 Anyone who has anything to say about it can jolly well mind their own business, because the smoker has climbed the prescribed mountain and they don’t need to worry about it again for at least another year(ish).